 Real case example: bolttech payment providers

-At bolttech, I was part of the team that integrated 40-plus payment providers into a single Laravel platform serving insurance customers across Asia and Europe.
+At bolttech, I was part of the team that integrated 40+ payment providers into a single Laravel platform serving insurance customers across Asia and Europe.
 The business requirement was simple on paper: accept payments in any market the company operated in.
 The execution was anything but.

 Pricing table